IBM/cloud-pak/spec/security/scc/README.md

 Note:  SecurityContextConstraints also store user and group bindings within them.
 By using the `apply` command, you can later update the SCCs without accidentally removing the group and user bindings.

+## Change Logs
+### Version 1.1.0
+- seLinuxContext field changed from runAsAny --> MustRunAs, in order to enforce the seLinux validation
+  - This will be done in a future release
+- users field was removed, in order to preserve user bindings during a kubectl apply
+- priorities were removed because these should be a customer specific setting
+- ibm-hostpath and ibm-hostaccess: forbiddenSysctls changed from '*' --> [].
+This error was noticed and corrected.
+- Fixed typo: defaultPrivilegeEscalation --> defaultAllowPrivilegeEscalation

 ## More information
 For additional information about Red Hat OpenShift security context constraints, see: